rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise5/README.md

 ## Defining SLIs and SLOs

+### The Foundation of Actionable Alerting

+An alert is only as good as the problem it signals.
+Before we create any alert policies, we must first define what our service's reliability means from a user's perspective.
+This section guides you through defining **Service Level Indicators (SLIs)** that measure user experience and **Service Level Objectives (SLOs)** that set a clear target for reliability.
+This approach ensures that every alert we create is tied directly to a potential or actual user-facing issue, preventing alert fatigue and focusing our efforts where they matter most.

 ### Step 1: Analyze Your Application's User Experience

 Examine your application from the user's perspective to identify key reliability indicators: